Grassroots: The Axis of Justice

 The Axis of Justice (AofJ) is a not-for-profit group co-founded by Tom Morello and Serj Tankian.
 Its intended purpose is to promote social justice by connecting musicians and music enthusiasts to progressive grassroots ideals.
 The group appears at music festivals; the most prominent being Lollapalooza in 2003.
 The Axis of Justice most regularly appears whenever the bands System of a Down or Audioslave are performing.
 The group also has a podcast on XM Satellite radio and KPFK (90.7 FM), a Pacifica Radio station in Los Angeles, California.
 The AofJ's mission is to connect local music fans to organizations, local and global, aimed at effectively working on issues like peace, human rights and economic justice within communities.

 Criticism

+Top-down vs. bottom-up processing

+There is an ongoing debate as to whether a bottom-up or top-down approach is better suited to address the problems facing communities.
+Top-down processing involves large-scale programs or high-level frameworks, often driven by governmental or international action.
+Top-down processing is great for tracking large-scale causal relationships in environmental systems, and it has better funding.
+Top-down processing is typically designed by outsiders who can only perceive a community's needs, and so community needs are often only marginally addressed or not addressed at all.
+By contrast, bottom-up processing is defined as "observing or monitoring efforts defined and undertaken at the local scale and brought forward to higher-level bodies, often with a focus on supporting outcomes desired by a local community."
+Bottom-up processing has "local residents and [POC] co-facilitate the trainings and workshops"—this "empowers participants."
+Bottom-up approaches are often not impactful beyond local settings.
+Grassroots organizations take on a bottom-up approach as they often allow for direct community participation.

 Issues with horizontal movements

 Grassroots movements are usually criticized because the recent rise in social media has resulted in leaderless and horizontal movements.
 Some argue that social movements without a clear hierarchy are far less effective and are more likely to die off.